 The major difference is in the way they heat the surrounding space.
 Infrared heaters heat surfaces and objects around them they provide quick heat to surfaces near them.
 In contrast, oil filled heaters heat the air around them.
 They take time to heat the space and give more constant heat.
 They also stay warmer longer after they have been turned off since it takes longer for the oil to cool down.

 Both of the heaters are safe but it’s best to purchase one that has the UL label on it.
 Make sure your choice has advanced features like thermostat control and automatic shut down.
+This is especially important if you plan on leaving your oil or infrared heater on overnight.

 The infrared is used as heaters that have the capacity to heat up a particular space or room.
 They can generally heat up a family room or a living space.